 About

-I’m a Postdoctoral Research Fellow at COGITO Epistemology Research Centre, University of Glasgow.
-Before joining COGITO, I did a PhD as a Fulbright scholar in the Department of Philosophy at the University of California, Irvine.
+I am a Postdoctoral Research Fellow at COGITO Epistemology Research Centre, University of Glasgow and a Research Associate at the African Centre for Epistemology and Philosophy of Science, University of Johannesburg.
+I did a PhD as a Fulbright scholar in the Department of Philosophy at the University of California, Irvine.
 Before that, I completed an MA in Philosophy at Univerdad de los Andes (Bogotá, Colombia) and before that I received a BA in Philosophy from the Universidad de Antioquia (Medellín, Colombia).

 Publications